quitefastmst: Euclidean and Mutual Reachability Minimum Spanning Trees

 Package features:

-Possible applications in topological data analysis: clustering (HDBSCAN*, Genie, Lumbermark, Single linkage, etc.), density estimation, dimensionality reduction, outlier and noise point detection, and many more.
+Possible applications in topological data analysis: clustering (HDBSCAN*, Lumbermark, Genie, Single linkage, etc.), outlier detection (Deadwood), density estimation, dimensionality reduction, and many more.

 quitefastmst is distributed under the open source GNU AGPL v3 license.
 Its source code can be downloaded from GitHub.

-The Python version is available from PyPI and the R one from CRAN.
+The Python version is available from PyPI.
+The R version can be fetched from CRAN.

 Author and Maintainer: Marek Gagolewski